Killing a Vortex: Definitions and preliminary results

+From the local structure theorem, a global version can be derived.
+The way this is usually done is following a balanced separator argument.
+That is, one fixes a small set of vertices $X$ and either finds a small balanced separator for it, which allows to continue the construction in each of the resulting components, or no such separator exists.
+In the second case, $X$ witnesses large treewidth which allows one to deduce the existence of a big wall and thus, \autoref{@artificially} can be applied.
+See the proof of \autoref{@diskussion} for a variant of this proof in full detail.

-An \emph{$\alpha$-near embedding} of a graph $G$ in a surface $\Sigma$ of \emph{depth} $k$ and \emph{breadth} $t$ is a pair $(\delta,A)$ such that $A\subseteq\V{G},$ $\Abs{A}\leq\alpha,$ and $\delta$ is a $\Sigma$-decomposition of $G-A$ of depth\footnote{Please note that in \cite{kawarabayashiTW21quickly} there is a difference between the ``depth'' of a $\Sigma$-decomposition and the ``width'' of an $\alpha$-near embedding.
+An \emph{$\alpha $-near embedding} of a graph $G$ in a surface $\Sigma$ of \emph{depth} $k$ and \emph{breadth} $t$ is a pair $( \Delta,A)$ such that $A\subseteq\V{G},$ $\Abs{A}\leq\alpha ,$ and $ \Delta$ is a $\Sigma$-decomposition of $G-A$ of depth\footnote{Please note that in \cite{kawarabayashiTW21quickly} there is a difference between the ``depth'' of a $\Sigma$-decomposition and the ``width'' of an $\alpha $-near embedding.
 This difference arises from the fact that after resolving the clique sums, each vortex can be decomposed into a path decomposition of bounded width.
-This width however is related to the depth of the vortex by a small constant factor.} $k$ and breadth $t$ such that for every $c\in C(\delta)$ which is not a vortex, $\V{\sigma(c)}$ induces a clique in $G$ and $\V{\sigma(c)}\subseteq\pi(N(\delta)).$
+This width however is related to the depth of the vortex by a small constant factor.} $k$ and breadth $t$ such that for every $c\in C( \Delta)$ which is not a vortex, $\V{ \sigma(c)}$ induces a clique in $G$ and $\V{ \sigma(c)}\subseteq\pi(N( \Delta)).$

-\begin{theorem}[Global Structure Theorem \cite{RobertsonS03a,kawarabayashiTW21quickly}] There exists a constant $c$ that satisfies the following.
+\begin{proposition}[Global Structure Theorem \cite{RobertsonS03a,kawarabayashiTW21quickly}] There exists a constant $c$ that satisfies the following.
 Let $p\geq 1$ be a positive integer and let $G$ be a graph which does not contain $K_p$ as a minor.
-Let $\alpha:= p^{18\cdot 10^7p^{26}+c}.$ Then $G$ has a tree decomposition $(T,\beta)$ of adhesion at most $4\alpha$ such that for all $t\in\V{T},$ if $G'$ is the torso of $G$ at $t$ then $G'$ has an $\alpha$-near embedding of breadth at most $2p^2$ and depth at most $\alpha$ in a surface of Euler genus at most $p(p+1).$ \end{theorem}
+Let $\alpha \coloneqq p^{18\cdot 10^7p^{26}+c}.$ Then $G$ has a tree decomposition $(T,\beta )$ of adhesion at most $4\alpha $ such that for all $t\in\V{T},$ if $G'$ is the torso of $G$ at $t$ then $G'$ has an $\alpha $-near embedding of breadth at most $2p^2$ and depth at most $\alpha $ in a surface of Euler-genus at most $p(p+1).$ \end{proposition}

-\subsection{A refined version of \autoref{thm_localstructure}}
+\subsection{A refined version of \autoref{@artificially}}

-The next step is to derive slightly refined versions of \autoref{thm_localstructure}.
+The next step is to derive slightly refined versions of \autoref{@artificially}.
 Towards this goal we first introduce additional definitions from \cite{kawarabayashiTW21quickly} and then describe in some detail how the refined versions follow from the proofs in \cite{kawarabayashiTW21quickly}.
+A similar variant as the one we state below has been proven by Diestel, Kawarabyashi, M\"uller, and Wollan in \cite{diestel2012excluded}.
+While their theorem exposes the vortices and the corresponding infrastructure in a similar way, for our purposes \autoref{@mouthpiece} below is more convenient to work with.
+One reason for this is that the new statement is better suited to be incorportated into the balanced separator argument we touched upon above.

 \paragraph{Societies and Nests.}